brendon-felix/hey/README.md

 ## Commands

+All commands support tab completion - just type `/` and press Tab to see available commands, or start typing a command (e.g., `/h`) and press Tab to complete it.

 | Command | Description |
 | --- | --- |
 | `/exit`, `/quit`, `/q`, `/x` | Exit the REPL |